Home

 The park is an ideal starting point for ornithological safaris, with more than 400 species of birds.

-Nairobi National Park was Kenya's first ever national park.
+It was/is Kenya's first ever national park.
 Its golden anniversary occurs in 1997.

 The site is near the main gate of the park and bears a commemorative plaque with the striking words "Great objectives often require great sacrifices".
 Since then, the great bonfire has been lit twice to banish confiscated stocks of poached rhino horn and ivory.

-Nairobi Park Facts
+Nairobi National Park Facts

 • Altitude 5,000ft.